RyanS07/RyanS07/README.md

 A majority of my projects are from internships/research terms or school.
 As such, unfortunately I can't share much code here because their source codes cannot be shared publically.

 ### Line-Tracking Arduino Robot Workshop (Arduino, AutoDesk Fusino 360), *For Research Term*
-Designed and taught an 8-day workshop teaching first year electrical and computer engineering (ECE) students how to CAD, wire, and program an Arduino-controlled robot to follow a black line.
+Designed and taught an 8-day workshop teaching first year electrical and computer engineering (ECE) students how to CAD, wire, and program an Arduino-controlled robot to follow a black line. ***The workshop was such a success that the Chair of the ECE Department at UofT offered to support the workshop in future with a dedicated facility and full funding.***

 The workshop started with 3 days of involved lessons teaching the students
 - How to use Fusion 360 to design their own robot body
 - How a microcontroller (MCU) works and the available communication protocols (UART, SPI, I2C)
-- How to program their MCU with Arduino to control motors and read input from sensors
+- How to program their MCU with Arduino to read input from sensors and control motors (Analog, Digital, and PWM Pins)

 Students were then given 5 days to design and implement their own robot designs with the teaching team's help where necessary to compete on a circuit-themed course.
 Their CAD designs where passed to a 3D printing lab at UofT to manufacture their robot bodies.
 The final track and each team's robots can be seen below: